gurrgur/er-patcher/README.md

 A tool aimed at enhancing the experience when playing the game on linux through proton.

+## Warning

+**This tool is based on patching the game executable though hex-edits.
+However it is done in a safe and non-destructive way that ensures, that the patched executable is never run with EAC.
+Use at your own risk!**

 ## Features

 - set custom frame time limits (e.g. 30, 90, 165, ...)